NicolasAngleraud/SuperWikt-fr/README.md

 - Step 4: Enrich Wiktionary Data

 	script: enrich_wiktionary.py.
 Finally, the script enriches the Wiktionary data by combining wiktionary.tsv and wiktionary_preds.tsv.
 This step enhances the dataset with additional semantic information, creating enriched_wiktionary.tsv.

-**Usage**

-To execute the script and perform the above steps:

-- Clone the Repository: Clone the repository containing extract_enrich_wiktionary.sh, the bz2 archive fr_dbnary_ontolex_20240501.ttl.bz2 (can be replaced with a more recent one) containing the Wiktionary ttl dump file and the required Python scripts (extract_wiki.py, process_examples.py, get_preds.py, enrich_wiktionary.py, dataEncoder.py, lexicalClf.py).

-- Set Up Environment: Ensure Python 3.x and necessary packages are installed.
-Optionally, create a virtual environment (venv or virtualenv) to manage dependencies.

-- Run the Shell Script: Execute extract_enrich_wiktionary.sh from the command line: ./extract_enrich_wiktionary.sh.
-This will initiate the process of extracting, processing, and enriching Wiktionary data as described in the steps above.

 ## 2. Retraining models